top of page

 Student-Researched and Student-Developed Motors

-The propulsion team designs, manufactures, and tests the motors that propel GTXR's rockets.
-The team develops complex nozzle assemblies, motor casings, and ignition hardware for a variety of flight conditions.
+The propulsion team designs, manufactures, and tests a mix of 6'' and 8'' motors that propel GTXR's rockets.
+The team develops complex nozzle assemblies, motor casings, and ignition systems for a variety of flight conditions.
 In addition to motor development, the propulsion team also develops and characterizes custom propellant formulas, making variations on the current ammonium-perchlorate-based propellant, which is produced in-house.
-With a significant flight heritage of testing 6-inch-diameter motors, the Propulsion Team developed an 8-inch booster motor that was flown on Fire on High, and is continuing to improve the 8-inch motor to be deployed on future vehicles.

 Avionics